Freeway Park

 Nature Finds a Way

-Despite its urban setting and concrete foundations, Freeway Park boasts impressive greenery.
+Despite its urban setting and concrete foundations, Freeway Park has impressive greenery.
 A canopy of mature trees provides welcome shade, while thoughtfully designed planting areas showcase vegetation specially selected to thrive in this unique environment.

 Fall is particularly nice here, when the trees display their autumn colors.
 The park's rose garden adds another sensory dimension, bringing fragrant blooms to this concrete canvas.